 The company’s admission came after security researchers noticed redirects and fake pop-ups originating from Equifax’s website.
 The pop-ups were attempting to trick users into installing fraudulent security updates for popular software programs.

 5. Malvertising Distributes Ransomware

 As we predicted in May 2017, the web ecosystem was ripe for malvertising attacks that pushed dangerous ransomware to computer systems.
-By June, we saw a major ransomware attacks on the University College London that was spread via maliciously rigged online ads.
+By June, we saw major ransomware attacks on the University College London that was spread via maliciously rigged online ads.

 The attack was linked to the notorious AdGholas group that is believed to be behind some of the largest malicious advertising campaigns.

-According to security vendor proofpoint, an AdGholas infected chain was the main culprit behind a wave of ransomware attacks against universities, websites and businesses in the United Kingdom.
+According to security vendor Proofpoint, an AdGholas infected chain was the main culprit behind a wave of ransomware attacks against universities, websites and businesses in the United Kingdom.

 In a separate case, the ‘Matrix’ ransomware was being served via malicious ads in the RIG exploit kit.
 The exploit kit was used to deliver the ransomware through malicious advertising that targeted users running vulnerable versions of Internet Explorer and Adobe Flash.

-As we look forward into 2018, it’s crucial to pay attention to the trends described above and work together on protecting the user experience.
+As we look forward to 2018, it’s crucial to pay attention to the trends described above and work together on protecting the user experience.
 Malvertising is a massive, mainstream problem and publishers and brands continue to be a major target.
 If you want to protect the user experience, then talk to us, the experts in malvertising protection and ad quality monitoring online and on mobile.